rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 property to its default value.

 #### Adding a new header command parser
-When `compiletest` encounters a test file, it parses the file a line at a time by calling every parsers defined in the `Config` struct's implementation block, also in [src/tools/compiletest/src/header.rs](https://github.com/rust-lang/rust/tree/master/src/tools/compiletest/src/header.rs) (note the `Config` struct's declaration block is found in [src/tools/compiletest/src/common.rs](https://github.com/rust-lang/rust/tree/master/src/tools/compiletest/src/common.rs).  `TestProps`'s `load_from()` method will try passing the current line of text to each parser, which, in turn typically checks to see if the line begins with a particular commented (`//`)
+When `compiletest` encounters a test file, it parses the file a line at a time by calling every parser defined in the `Config` struct's implementation block, also in [src/tools/compiletest/src/header.rs](https://github.com/rust-lang/rust/tree/master/src/tools/compiletest/src/header.rs) (note the `Config` struct's declaration block is found in [src/tools/compiletest/src/common.rs](https://github.com/rust-lang/rust/tree/master/src/tools/compiletest/src/common.rs).  `TestProps`'s `load_from()` method will try passing the current line of text to each parser, which, in turn typically checks to see if the line begins with a particular commented (`//`)